eavestn/learnings/kubernetes/setup-windows.md

 ### Could I Learn This Elsewhere?

 Probably.
 I learn by writing.
 So while - hopefully - you learn by reading my ramblings, I learn by composing this document.

+## What This Document Is Not

+**Priority: Medium**

+This document is not intended to teach the basics of Kubernetes.
+This document assumes you already know why you want to install Kubernetes on your local machine.